Set Worthy Goals

 Goals for Goals’ Sake

-A trend I’ve really noticed even before covid is overloading of goals.
-Hustle culture and always having the need to be productive, and having way too many goals going on rather than focusing on a few key things you want to do.
-Sure, it’s ok to have secondary goals, but setting clear, unambiguous priorities and then making sure your calendar time aligns with those things is amongst the best ways to make sure you accomplish the things you set out to do.
+A trend I’ve really noticed even before covid is an overloading of goals.
+Hustle culture and always having the need to appear productive, and having way too many goals going on rather than focusing on a few key things you want to do.
+Sure, it’s ok to have secondary goals, but setting clear, unambiguous priorities and then making sure your calendar time aligns with those things is amongst the best ways to make sure you get done the things you set out to do.

 So, be careful of spreading yourself too thing or spending time on too many goals when you should know the ones you ought to be spending time on.

-Too many goals makes everything aspirations, detracts from making actual progress things that matter, and suffers from the “peanut butter problem” — you spread so little of it over too much toast and can’t taste anything.
+Too many goals turns everything into aspirations, detracts from making actual progress on things that matter, and suffers from the “peanut butter problem” — you spread so little of yourself over too much toast that you can’t taste anything.

-I really recommend for anyone with a busy life, to manage “work in progress” for anything which isn’t requires actual effort and maintenance time.
+I really recommend for anyone with a busy life, to manage “work in progress” for anything which doesn’t require actual effort and maintenance time.

 How Do You Set A Worthy Goal?